A Guide To Non-Religious and Humanist Wedding Vows

 The following list of vows is far from exhaustive, but hopefully will give you some ideas.
 It does not begin to touch the creativity we can bring to your own ceremony.
 You can find more vows at other sites on the internet and in wedding planning books.
 I am always happy to help you craft your own unique vows if you would like some assistance.

-1. I, (name), take you (name), to be my lawfully wedded (wife/husband), to have and to hold from this day forward, for better and for worse, for richer, for poorer, in sickness and in health, to love and to cherish, keeping myself only unto you until death we do part.
+1. I, (name), take you (name), to be my lawfully wedded (wife/husband), to have and to hold from this day forward, for better and for worse, for richer, for poorer, in sickness and in health, to love and to cherish, keeping myself only unto you until we are parted by death.

 2. I, (name), take you, (name), to be my beloved (wife/husband), to honor and treasure, to be at your side in times of sorrow and in times of joy, to love and comfort you always, pledging my faithfulness to our union, for all the days of my life.